 This is the perfect time to add in more fun and opportunities to get together informally.
 I love how the team schedules Friday happy hour, plans group games and enjoys a little downtime.
 This was especially important during the early weeks and months when we had more restrictions and an unknown future.

 Everyone’s wellbeing is a constant concern.
 Like me, you’ve probably noticed that the voices of your team may seem a little more stressed.
 Or they ask you more questions about the future as they strive for assurances of security and peace of mind.
 I work to remind everyone that my door (my screen) is always open and that we have access to several resources to help individuals cope with these strange and unsettling times.

 Another way I connect with the team is through a big dose of canine interaction.
 That is, I find ways to include my dog into my daily work life.
 I’m sure I’m not the only one.
 She wants to be by my side constantly, which is nice.
 But she also wants to weigh in on conversations and decisions, and have her voice heard.
 She was eventually promoted to VP of Consumables and instituted more treat-giving.

 Showing care and concern for others was not a change that was brought on by the pandemic.
 But I realized I needed to do it in different ways and it will remain at the top of my priorities.
 It’s one of the best things that emerged through all this.

 Other benefits from our new reality will surely continue long after this crisis subsides.
-Working from home will continue to play an important role, and our managers will continue to accelerate everyone’s need to learn new skills and ensure meaningful career development with CBD.
+Working from home will continue to play an important role, and our managers will continue to accelerate everyone’s need to learn new skills and ensure meaningful career development.